 For a free legal consultation with a workers' compensation lawyer serving Spindale, call 828.286.3866

-North Carolina’s Workers’ Compensation Act
+The North Carolina’s Workers’ Compensation Act

-The North Carolina Workers’ Compensation Act (“The Act”) found in Chapter 97 of the North Carolina General Statutes governs injured workers’ rights in North Carolina.
+The North Carolina Workers’ Compensation Act (“The Act”) is found in Chapter 97 of the North Carolina General Statutes.
+It governs injured workers’ rights in North Carolina.
 The Act includes provisions for:

 Spindale Workers' Compensation Lawyer Near Me 828.286.3866